nasa/Transform-to-Open-Science/docs/Area1_Engagement/Community_Forums/20221013_community_forum.md

 - Notice of Intent Due 11/10
 - Proposals Due 12/8

-TOPST is seeks applications to support the following three activities:
+TOPST is seeking applications to support the following three activities:
 (1) Development of ScienceCore materials (see Section 3.1), (2) Implementation of summer schools (see Section 3.2.1), and (3) Virtual cohorts (see Section 3.2.2).